chinchalinchin/scrilla/README.md

 22. Need to rethink the cache mechanism.
 Currently app.statistics decides whether to make calls to services.get_daily_price_history or services.retrieve_price_from_cache.
 Should probably isolate the cache calls to the services.py class.
 That way, statistics.py is agnostic about where the prices come from and only that they were retrieved.
 In other words, services.py should handle all price retrieval.
 The decision to use the cache should only be made there.
 If set up this way, different service managers can be more easily plugged into the statistics.py class.

+23. Create 'self' PRICE_MANAGER and STAT_MANAGER.
+If set to 'self' query database for price histories.
+Will need to make sure scrapper runs during application initialization.
+Possibly entrypoints where it will need run: CLI, GUI and API.

 ### NOTES

 1. All date strings should be converted to <b>datetime.dates</b> at point of contact with user, i.e. in the main.py file where CLI arguments are parsed, within the gui where user arguments are pulled from widgets or in the server's endpoint views where user arguments are provided through query parameters, before passing it the service/statistics/portfolio functions.
 All functions in the <i>/app/</i> module assume dates are passed in as <b>datetime.dates</b>.